lynx-x-ray-observatory/soxs/doc/source/command_line/spectra.rst

 .. code-block:: text

-    usage: make_powerlaw_spectrum [-h] [--emin EMIN] [--emax EMAX] [--nbins NBINS] [--absorb ABSORB] [--nh NH] [--overwrite]
-                                  photon_index redshift norm specfile
+    usage: make_powerlaw_spectrum [-h] [--absorb ABSORB] [--nh NH] [--overwrite] photon_index redshift norm specfile emin emax
+                                  nbins

     Create a power-law spectrum and write it to a file.

     positional arguments:
       photon_index     The spectral index of the power law. redshift         The redshift of the source.
-      norm           The normalization of the source in units of photons/s/cm**2/keV at 1 keV in the source frame. specfile       The filename to write the spectrum to.
+      norm             The normalization of the source in units of photons/s/cm**2/keV at 1 keV in the source frame. specfile         The filename to write the spectrum to. emin             The minimum energy in keV.
+      emax             The maximum energy in keV.
+      nbins            The number of bins in the spectrum.

     optional arguments:
-      -h, --help     show this help message and exit --emin EMIN    The minimum energy in keV.
-Default: 0.01 --emax EMAX    The maximum energy in keV.
-Default: 50.0 --nbins NBINS  The number of bins in the spectrum.
-Default: 10000 --absorb ABSORB       Apply foreground Galactic absorption.
+      -h, --help       show this help message and exit --absorb ABSORB  Apply foreground Galactic absorption.
 Default is "wabs".
       --nh NH          The hydrogen column in units of 10**22 atoms/cm**2.
-Default:
-                     0.02
+                       Default: 0.02
       --overwrite      Overwrite an existing file with the same name.

 Examples
 ++++++++